 Yes, another controversial subject.
 To fill or not to fill, and how.
 Some manufacturers say no, some people say no. Some say yes.
 With the Cummins filter the answer is easy, it was in the instructions.
 The primary had no instructions.
 And, there is that primer pump on the top…..
 Well, I filled it.
 I had fresh, fuel and poured it in a dishwasher clean plastic yoghurt tub.
 I could SEE that is was clean.
 And I poured it in.
 Tried to pour it in the “dirty” side (outside ring of little holes) but it wasn’t going anywhere.
 So I poured it in the center.
 Again, clean fuel, and it was still going to go through the secondary so I wasn’t worried.
 Oiled the gasket and screwed it in place.
 Nice and tight with bare hands.
 Has worked for me forever.
 Opened the valve, gave the primer pump a few pumps, it got hard in 5 pumps, and started it up.
 Fired it up and it ran like a champ.
 Not a hickup.

-NOTE…. it is recommended to fire it up between the two filter changes to get rid of any air as much as possible as quickly as possible.
+NOTE…. it is recommended to fire it up between the two filter changes to get rid of any air as much as possible in little batches as quickly as possible.

 So, on to the primary Cummins filter.
 25mm socket fits on the bottom, and off it came.
 The new one came with instructions to pre-fill it.
 In fact, it comes with a nice red cap to block the clean side and yes, it takes fuel on the dirty side quite nicely.